yaololo/Java-TaskManager/README.md

 #### Saving the data
 All user input tasks will be saved in a text file on local disk automatically after the user quite the program.
 Next time when user run the program again, it will load the file to retrieve all the tasks.

+## Latest Update
+- _`Assertion`_ is used in Parser, Deadline, FileManager classes to kill the program when unexpected scenario happens.
+- jUnit is added in the project to.
+Unit tests is created in the project under test folder.
+User can right click on it and run all test to check the test result.
+- Jar file is created under out/artifacts/TaskManager_jar